In 2014, Assembly Bill 1453 (AB 1453

 the Irvine City Council adopted Resolution No. 14-27, which, in part, supported the passage of AB 1453 and expressed the City Council’s strong interest in providing land at the Orange County Great Park to develop a State Veterans Cemetery.
 The City Council also established an Ad Hoc State Veterans Cemetery Committee to consider this matter.
 The Ad Hoc Committee was comprised of Irvine Mayor Steven Choi, Mayor Pro Tem Jeffrey Lalloway, a representative of Five Point Communities Management, Inc., a representative from the California Department of Veterans Affairs, and two members representing veterans groups.

 met on June 13, 2014 and on July 11, 2014.
-The Committee considered and discussed information regarding potential sites and the process required to establish a State Veterans Cemetery, as well as receiving comments from interested members of the public.
+The Committee considered and discussed information regarding potential sites and the process required to establish a State Veterans Cemetery, and received comments from members of the public.

 expressing its intent to convey the Amended and Restated Development Agreement (ARDA) Transfer Site (at the former Marine Corps Air Station, El Toro) to the State for the purposes of creating the Southern California Veterans Memorial Park and Cemetery

 , subject to all necessary and appropriate studies, procedures and agreements with the State and Federal governments.

 AB 1453 directs the California Department of Veterans Affairs (CalVet), in voluntary cooperation with local government entities in Orange County, to design, develop, construct and equip a state-owned and operated Southern California Veterans Cemetery.
 It also directs CalVet to apply for federal Veterans Cemetery Grant Program funds for a Veterans Cemetery.